redhat-openstack/website/source/install/install-with-ceph.html.md

   $ sudo dnf install centos-release-ceph-reef
   $ sudo dnf install ceph
   ```
-  Note: installing `centos-release-ceph-reef` is not needed if `centos-releae-openstack-bobcat` is already installed (i.e it's a requirement).
+  Note: installing `centos-release-ceph-reef` is not needed if `centos-releae-openstack-bobcat` or `centos-releae-openstack-caracal` is already installed (i.e it's a requirement).